Restructuring & Insolvency 2017: Analysis

 White & Case sees five lawyers listed for their expertise.
 In Hamburg, practice leader Sven-Holger Undritz advises on corporate insolvency and restructuring where he is considered “a dealmaker”.
 Biner Bähr in Düsseldorf is listed for his expertise in restructurings including complex structures across multiple industry sectors.
 Thomas Lauria in Miami focuses on bankruptcy and restructuring where he has over three decades of experience.
 He is described by peers as "a really solid lawyer who can handle major bankruptcy matters”.

-Paul Weiss’s New York office is another premier firm in our research, earning five listings.
-Chair of the practice Alan Kornberg handles chapter 11 cases, cross-border insolvency litigation, out-of-court restructurings and distressed transactions.
+Paul Weiss Rifkind Wharton & Garrison is another premier firm in our research, earning five listings.
+Chair of the practice Alan Kornberg handles Chapter 11 cases, cross-border insolvency litigation, out-of-court restructurings and distressed transactions.
 Sources place him among the very top tier, stating: “Kornberg is extremely resourceful and is a go-to for the very toughest cases.”
 This year Andrew Rosenberg ranks among the top 10 restructuring practitioners at the New York bar.
 He advises both on the debtor and creditor side, and peers call him “a sharp and incredibly creative lawyer.”
 Stephen Shimshak rates highly for insolvency litigation.
 A source calls him “an outstanding bankruptcy lawyer”.
 Kelley Cornish is known for serving as counsel to both debtors and creditors in complex litigation and corporate restructurings.
 One effusive respondent asserts, “She is a terrific counsel, who I would trust to excel in the most complex and high-pressure situations.”
-Brian Hermann’s practice covers both out-of-court restructurings and chapter 11 cases.
+Brian Hermann’s practice covers both out-of-court restructurings and Chapter 11 cases.
 A respondent remarks, “He is top-notch, with strong attention to detail and excellent initiative.”

 Appleby ranks as a top firm for offshore insolvency litigation, particularly in British Overseas Territories.
 In the Cayman Islands, global disputes head Andrew Bolton specialises in insolvency litigation.
 One peer sums up market sentiment by stating: “Bolton is a sophisticated litigator with insolvency nous.”
 In Bermuda, John Riihiluoma acts as senior counsel to the firm with a longstanding practice in insolvency litigation.
 Respondents note, “He is very well known and widely respected.”
 Andrew Willins also earns strong endorsements for his BVI-based practice.